Large Language Lovers: Lived Experiences of Negotiating Agency and Platform Control in AI Companionship: Results

 \section{Results}

 Following triangulation approaches in prior work~\cite{snelson2016qualitative, ayoub2014triangulation, yuan2025mental, wang2025my}, we supplement findings from the semi-structured interviews with analysis of Reddit data and survey responses.
 We first provide background and context about our interview participants to help ground the remaining sections (\S\ref{sec:findings_intro}).
-In \autoref{fig:results-overview}, we present a conceptual summary of the main insights and their connection.
-We elaborate in this section by first presenting factors that impact the relationship internally (\S\ref{sec:findings_internal_dynamics}) and externally (\S\ref{sec:findings_external_influences}), and then how it informs steering strategies used to manage AI companion relationships (\S\ref{sec:findings_strategies})
+We then present findings related to internal (\S\ref{sec:findings_internal_dynamics}) and external (\S\ref{sec:findings_external_influences}) factors that impact AI companion relationships.
+We then elaborate on how these factors inform steering strategies used to manage relationships (\S\ref{sec:findings_strategies}).
+A conceptual summary of the main insights and their connections is presented in \autoref{fig:results-overview}.

+In our results, we use participant markers P\# to refer to interview participants, and U\# to refer to survey respondents.
+Following best practices in HCI research \cite{bruckman2014research}, two interview participants explicitly opted for, and formally consented to being attributed in this paper with their full names: Anina Lampret [P12] and Renee Nighswonger [P13].
+A breakdown of participant details, relationship duration, and AI platform used is provided in Appendix \ref{app:interview}.
+The demographics of the broader sample of participants from the survey ($n=43$) is provided in Appendix \ref{app:survey}.